Wizard-Fingers/DataStructureDojo/README.md

-# This is a bunch of Datastructures that I've personally put together
+# This is a bunch of Data structures that I've personally put together.

+the contributors are:

+Art Beckett

-this is primally for my own notes and will add working explanations regarding what I did how I reasoned it out ect.
-Please feel free to contribute your own or reach out to me if you want to contribute.
+This is primally for my own notes and will add working explanations regarding what I did how I reasoned it out ect.
+Please feel free to contribute your own or reach out to us if you want to contribute.

-### 01 JavaScripttling

-🌍 Hella World! 🚀
-Welcome to the fantastic world of "Hella World!" where we embark on an exciting adventure in JavaScript! 🎉 📁 Project Structure

-Our project consists of two amazing files:

-1. hella-world.js: This is where the magic happens! 🪄 It contains a function named hellaWorld() that returns the epic string "hella world!". 😎
-2. hella-world.test.js: This is our trusty test file, ensuring that our hellaWorld() function always returns the correct string. 🧪

-🏃‍♂️ Running the Code

-To witness the awesomeness, simply run the following command:

-`node hella-world.js`

-And voila! 🎩 The console will display the awe-inspiring message:
-`hella world!`

-🧪 Testing the Code

-We believe in the power of testing! 💪 To make sure our code is unbreakable, we have a test file (hella-world.test.js) that puts hellaWorld() through its paces. 🏋️‍♂️
-To run the tests, execute the following command:
-`npm test`

-And behold! 🙌 The tests will pass with flying colors:

-PASS 01-JavaScriptling/hella-world.test.js
-√ Returning 'hella world!' as a string (3 ms)

-Test Suites: 1 passed, 1 total
-Tests: 1 passed, 1 total
-Snapshots: 0 total
-Time: 0.68 s, estimated 1 s
-Ran all test suites.

-Congratulations! 🥳 You have successfully run and tested the "Hella World!" project.
-Give yourself a pat on the back! 👏 Now, go forth and conquer the JavaScript world with your newfound knowledge! 🌍💻 Happy coding! 😄

-this is the order for how we will work with JavaScrip in these files write run test
+---

+-how to start

+1. install npm by running `npm install` in your root directory.
+2. navigate to the project directory by running `cd` then the path you want to navigate to for example:
+3. `cd 01-JavaScriptling/01-hella-world`

+- I personally use the "write" "run" "test" method in this project that will allow me to go further than just writing code which is how I developed my projects before.
+In this repo you will find folders that contain a folder called "JavaScriptling" where are some of your more basic exercises with folders containing the files you will be working with.

+|
+--01-name
+-01-file.js
+-01-file-run.js
+-01-file-test.js
+|

+if you want to make your own exercise files you can as long as you follow the same pattern.

+your first file will be the place you write your data structure, and the second file is where you will run that data structure by navigating to it in your terminal and run `npx run <filename>` then if that gives the result you wanted make a new file with a Jest Test called file.test.js and write the test following the same pattern as the other tests in the filesystem.
+Personally I like to run five 4 passes and one fail however as long as there is a test file there with tests that ensure your code is robust that is good enough for your application.
+To run your test file please run `npx jest <filename>` and you will see the results in your terminal.